anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter05.md

 <a name="5.2.2"></a>
 ### 5.2.2 Check point
-There are many hardware check points which initially drafted at [CNTT Hardware Delivery Validation (01-2020 DDF)](#https://wiki.lfnetworking.org/pages/viewpage.action?pageId=27525908).
+There are many hardware check points which initially drafted at (#5.4.1)

 | Test Type # | Purpose | Example | Check when |
 |----|---------------|-----------|-----------|